benjaminion/upgrading-ethereum-book/src/book.md

 For the main part, both proof of work and proof of stake are [Sybil resistance](/part2/incentives/staking#introduction) mechanisms that place a cost on participating in the protocol.
 This prevents attackers from overwhelming the protocol at low or zero cost.

-Nonetheless, both proof of work and proof of stake are often fairly tightly coupled to the consensus mechanisms that they support, via the [fork choice rule](#fork-choice-rules).
+Nevertheless, both proof of work and proof of stake are often fairly tightly coupled, via the [fork choice rule](#fork-choice-rules), to the consensus mechanisms that they support.
 They provide a useful way to assign a weight, or a score, to a chain of blocks: in proof of work, the total work done; in proof of stake, the amount of value that supports a particular chain.

-But beyond these basic factors, both proof of work and proof of stake enable many kinds of different consensus protocols to be built on them, each with different dynamics and trade-offs.
+Beyond these basic factors, both proof of work and proof of stake enable many kinds of different consensus protocols to be built on them, each with its own dynamics and trade-offs.
 Once again, the survey in section 7, Related Work, of the [Avalanche white paper](https://arxiv.org/pdf/1906.08936) is instructive.

 #### Block chains